urql-graphql/urql/docs/advanced/auto-populate-mutations.md

 The `populateExchange` allows you to auto-populate selection sets in your mutations using the `@populate` directive.
-In combination with [Graphcache](../graphcache/README.md) this is a useful tool to update the data in your application automatically following a mutation, when your app grows and it becomes harder to track all fields that have been queried before.
+In combination with [Graphcache](../graphcache/README.md) this is a useful tool to update the data in your application automatically following a mutation, when your app grows, and it becomes harder to track all fields that have been queried before.

-> **NOTE:** The `populateExchange` is currently _experimental_!
+> **NOTE:** The `populateExchange` is _experimental_!
 Certain patterns and usage paths
 > like GraphQL field arguments aren't covered yet, and the exchange hasn't been extensively used
 > yet.